seven1m/onebody-help/administration/README.md

 At the Group Membership Requests page, select the request button for the group you want.
 Hitting **Accept** will allow the member to join the group.
 You can remove a request by hitting the **ignore** button.

 ![Group Approval](../img/admin/admin-dash-6.png)

-    what do you call the blue boxes at the top of the screen (buttons?) what's the purpose of the mark complete in the personal data updates section?